jwhelangoog/code-sandbox/README.md

 - Setup the environment, if not already configured:
   - Install NodeJS: [go/nodejs/installing-node](http://go/nodejs/installing-node)
   - Install the Angular CLI: `npm install -g @angular/cli`

-- Open a terminal into the `futuristic-calculator` directory

 - Fetch the app dependencies, run: `npm install`